-If you still owe on your mortgage it’s time to focus on getting that paid off.
+If you still owe on your mortgage, it’s time to focus on getting that paid off.

-The average net worth for those age 55-64 is $143,964.When you reach 60, your net worth should be six times your yearly salary.
+The average net worth for Americans between the ages of 55 and 64 is $1,175,900, and the median is at $212,500.When you reach 60, your net worth should be six times your yearly salary.

-Currently, the maximum you can contribute to a 401k is $18,000 per year and for an IRA, it’s $5,500.
+Currently, the maximum you can contribute to a 401k is $19,500 per year, and for an IRA, it’s $6,000.
 However, once you reach age 50, those numbers increase.

-You won’t be tied to a location for your career, do you want to move to a new place, perhaps a place with a lower cost of living than where you are now?
+You won’t be tied to a location for your career, do you want to move to a new place, perhaps an area with a lower cost of living than where you are now?

 Do you want to continue to work in some capacity, perhaps part-time or as a consultant?
 Is there a career you would like to pursue in the second half of your life now that money is less of a consideration?
 Perhaps you will want to go back to school.

-You don’t have to make any decisions but you should start planning what you want your post-working life to look like.
+You don’t have to make any decisions, but you should start planning what you want your post-working life to look like.

 If you don’t already have disability insurance, now is the time to investigate it.
-If you were unable to work, disability insurance can replace that lost income.
+If you were unable to work, disability insurance could replace that lost income.
 How is your health?

-Medicare doesn’t cover the cost of things like home health aids so if you think you will want to stay in your home as long as possible when you can longer do daily things like cooking or bathing for yourself, buy long-term care insurance.
+Medicare doesn’t cover the cost of things like home health aids, so if you think you will want to stay in your home as long as possible when you can longer do daily things like cooking or bathing for yourself, buy long-term care insurance.

 Net Worth by Retirement

-Now you have to make some final decisions about the things we were considering above; will you move to a smaller, cheaper home, perhaps a condo or apartment so you aren’t responsible for upkeep?
+Now you have to make some final decisions about the things we were considering above; will you move to a smaller, cheaper home, perhaps a condo or apartment, so you aren’t responsible for upkeep?

 You can use the 4% rule to get your final retirement number.
 You can safely withdraw 4% of your savings every year for at least 30 years without running out of money.

 Do you want to move to a new part of the country or move abroad?
-If you’ve lived in an urban area for your career, there are a lot of places in the world where your dollar will go further.
+If you’ve lived in an urban area for your career, there are places where your dollar will go further.

-Maybe there is that one black sheep that you can’t leave a lump sum of money too and you need to put it into a trust.
-If you have grandchildren you may want to set up a trust for them as well.
+Maybe there is one black sheep you can’t leave a lump sum of money too, and you need to put it into a trust.
+If you have grandchildren, you may want to set up a trust for them as well.

-Who will have power of attorney in the event you are unable to make personal or financial decision for you?
+Who will have power of attorney in the event you are unable to make a personal or financial decision?
 What kind of measures should be taken to save your life?

-None of these are pleasant things to think about but once you have them in place, you don’t have to think about them again.
+None of these are pleasant things to think about, but once you have them in place, you don’t have to think about them again.
 And you can enjoy the retirement you have worked so hard for.

-Even though these numbers are just guidelines, you should track your networth and see how you measure up.
-If you are far behind, you can see you need to catch up before retirement creeps up on you.
+Even though these numbers are guidelines, you should track your net worth and see how you measure up.
+If you’re behind, determine how much you’ll need to catch up.